markpbaggett/crossref_batch/docs/source/contents/4_journal_articles.rst

 Crossref provides excellent documentation about the anatomy of a batch registration in its `schema documentation <https://data.crossref.org/reports/help/schema_doc/5.3.1/index.html>`_.

-This section describes details regardingv what Crossref expects for journals so that it is easy to understand why we create the various components in our generated XML described in later sections.
+This section describes details regarding what Crossref expects for journals so that it is easy to understand why we create the various components in our generated XML described in later sections.
 Please note that the details here may only include details about the sections we currently use.
 See schema documentation for more details about unused tags.